maplibre/maplibre-native/docs/mdbook/src/android/annotation-guide.md

 For more customization, please read the documentation about [MarkerOptions].

-In this showcase, we continue the code from [Quickstart], rename Activity into `JsonApiActivity`, and pull the GeoJSON data from a free and public API.
+In this showcase, we continue the code from the [Quickstart], rename Activity into `JsonApiActivity`, and pull the GeoJSON data from a free and public API.
 Then add markers into map with GeoJSON: